JohnB/follow-the-leader/README.md

 * Two choices: Lead or Follow

-A leader must login via twitter, provide a password for their friends to use and enable location tracking.
+A leader allows location tracking and is given a url to share with their friends.

-From that point onward, unless they pause or log out, they will be broadcasting their physical location to all their followers.
+Anyone clicking on the "follow" button is told that the only way to follow someone is to be given a special url by the person you will be following.

-A follower is given a list of leaders to choose from and, when they pick one, are required to enter the leader's password.
-At this point they are shown a map centered on the leader's location.
+The special url will show a map centered on the leaders most recent location, and how long ago it was updated.
+The url may only work for an hour or so (clone the repo if you want it to run longer against your own server.